moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

 The deprecation information can just be the message, or it can also include information when the deprecated started (since) and by when the member is expected to be removed (for-removal).
 The removal information should be either the string `true` or a date in the format `YYYY-MM-DD`.

+In addition a mode can be specified for a message, values are LENIENT (default) or STRICT.
+This mode is used by the analyser to decide whether a warning (LENIENT) or error (STRICT) should be issued if a deprecated package is used.

 ## OSGi Configurations

 Apart from defining the Java API surface, for some applications it is beneficial to describe the OSGi configuration surface, too.
 For example, a framework might not allow an application to set some configurations or update existing configurations.